Muterra/doc-golix/web_muse_101.md

 5. What if Facebook doesn't ask your permission to share your picture?
 What if it isn't Wikipedia asking for it, but one of Facebook's advertisers, and you never asked the advertiser to do anything?
 6. Why, exactly, is *Facebook* responsible for making decisions about my profile picture on my behalf?

 You can see there's a **lot** going on here.
-These are the systemic issues that the Muse helps alleviate.
+These are the systemic issues that Muse helps alleviate.

 The mesh, made a Muse
 ----------------

-The Muse changes pretty much all of that.
-Again, as a warning, this is an oversimplification, but with the Muse, the internet looks like this:
+The Muse protocol changes pretty much all of that.
+Again, as a warning, this is an oversimplification, but with Muse, the internet looks like this:

 + A single, universal post office
 + Gmail's mailbox